Sex worker and porn producer/director Liara Roux. Photo courtesy of Roux

 Sex workers are voicing concerns about increasingly being pushed off social media platforms.
 Between suspended accounts, suspicions of their accounts experiencing “shadowbans,” and a long-standing unwillingness for platforms to verify sex workers except those who have reached certain levels of fame, some in the industry say they're feeling unwelcome in spaces they’ve long used to communicate with fans and build their personal brands.

-“Absolutely, there is no question that I feel pushed off social media,” Kush said.
-“I understand the need for content restrictions and stuff like that, which is completely legitimate and fair… But they’re not discriminating our content, they’re discriminating our persons, our work, and our jobs.
+“Absolutely, no question I feel pushed off social media,” Kush said.
+“I understand the need for content restrictions and stuff like that, which is completely legitimate and fair… But they’re not discriminating our content, they’re discriminating our persons, our work, our jobs.
 They’re invalidating us.”

 Lotus Lain, a sex worker who has been in the industry since 2010, is the industry relations person for FreeSpeechCoalition, a nonprofit trade association with a mission to protect and support the growth of the adult industry.

-When contacted by VICE for comment about alleged shadowbanning, though, Twitter claimed it does not shadowban accounts.
+When contacted by VICE for comment about alleged shadowbanning, though, Twitter claimed they do not shadowban accounts.

 "They’d rather just push us aside, block our voices, and not listen to what’s safe or reasonable for us." —Melody Kush